maacl/aleph-ws-test/README.md

 # aleph-ws-test

-Smal test demonstrating use of websockets in Aleph.
+Smal test app demonstrating use of websockets in Aleph.

 ## Usage